BryJamin/WickedWizard/README.md

 ###Bugs

-- You can trigger shooting and moving the have the same pointer due to platforms.
-You double tap to go below and then hold to move it counts as the same pointer and you shoot and move -Collisions should stop a grapple or you just travel for ever.
+-Collisions should stop a grapple or you just travel for ever.
 - Message for Solitary level is positioned incorrectly
 - General clean up and maintenance, seperating of the RoomTransitionSystem/PlayScreen into different classes